DanJoh74/MassTransit/docs/usage/sagas/automatonymous.md

 Message brokers typically do not guarantee message order.
 Therefore, it is important to consider out-of-order messages in state machine design.

-In the example above, receiving a _SubmitOrder_ message after an _OrderAccepted_ event could cause the _SubmitOrder_ message to end up in the *_error* queue.
+In the example above, receiving a _OrderSubmitted_ message after an _OrderAccepted_ event could cause the _OrderSubmitted_ message to end up in the *_error* queue.
 If the _OrderAccepted_ event is received first, it would be discarded since it isn't accepted in the _Initial_ state.
 Below is an updated state machine that handles both of these scenarios.

 ```cs